realworldocaml/book/en/08-imperative-programming.md

 Another common imperative data structure is the doubly-linked list, which allows traversal in both directions, as well as O(1) deletion of any element.
-Doubly-linked lists are a _cyclic_ data structure, meaning that it is possible to follow a nontrivial sequence of references from an element, through other elements, back to itself.
-Cyclic data structures can be constructed only through side-effects, by constructing a set of data elements first, then using assignment to set up the references.
-(Some kinds of cyclic data structures can also be constructed with `let rec`.)
+Doubly-linked lists are a cyclic data structure, meaning that it is possible to follow a nontrivial sequence of references from an element, through other elements, back to itself.
+In general, building cyclic data structures requires the use of side-effects (although in some limited cases, they can be constructed using `let rec`).
+This is done by constructing a set of data first, and then adding cycles using assignment afterwards.

-For doubly-linked lists, we define an element `'a element` with a reference both to the previous and next elements.
+Core defines a standard doubly-linked list, but let's define our own implementation for illustration.
+First, we define an element `'a element` with a reference both to the previous and next elements.
 The elements at the ends have nothing to refer to, so we use an option to allow the reference to be `None`.
 The element record fields are declared as `mutable` to allow them to be modified when the list is mutated.

 The list itself is either empty, or it refers to the first element of the list.
 We use the type `type 'a dlist = 'a element option ref`; the `ref` allows the